Reliability Evaluation of Individual Predictions: A Data-centric Approach: Experiments

 \stitle{Varying $k$} Next, we vary the neighborhood size $k$ from 1 to 50.
 The results in Figure \ref{fig:exp-query-time-var-num-neighbors} suggest that the query time is (almost) independent from the $k$.

 \stitle{Varying $d$} We next study the impact of the number of attributes $d$ by varying it from 2 to 20.
-The results in Figure \ref{fig:exp-query-time-var-num-dim} verify the scalability of our algorithms with respect to the number of dimensions.
+The results in Figure \ref{fig:exp-query-time-var-num-dim} verify the scalability of our algorithms concerning the number of dimensions.

 \stitle{Varying $c$} In our final experiment, we change $c$ from 0.05 to 0.25.
 The results are brought in Figure \ref{fig:exp-query-time-var-num-outlier_ratio}.
-Results verify that the query time is independent of the $c$.
+Results verify that the query time is independent of $c$.